Gyoza-Finance/docs/docs/technical-documentation/oracles.md

 ## Oracle Providers

-- **API3**: Primary oracle provider, which also pays Nerite OEV rewards
+- **API3**: Primary oracle provider, which also pays Gyoza OEV rewards
 - **Chainlink**: Backup oracle provider and used for stETH/USD price feeds

 ## Usage

-These oracles are used as part of the PriceFeeds in the Nerite protocol for:
+These oracles are used as part of the PriceFeeds in the Gyoza protocol for:
 - Collateral valuation
 - Liquidation calculations
 - Risk management